Use Snipara with AI agents

 Generate automatically

-Run npx create-snipara in a project to generate Hosted MCP config, local Snipara helper files, agent instruction templates, a Cursor rule, and a Codex config snippet.
+Run npx create-snipara in a project to generate Hosted MCP config, local Snipara helper files, agent instruction templates, client-specific MCP references, a Cursor rule, a Codex config snippet, and Mistral Le Chat/Vibe/LangChain references.
 The CLI avoids overwriting existing instruction files and stores mergeable copies under .snipara/templates when a file already exists.

 Snipara tool metadata should be precise enough for model discovery.
-Tool descriptions should say when to use rlm_context_query, rlm_recall, and code graph tools, and read-only tools should expose MCP annotations so clients can rank and approve calls correctly.
+Tool descriptions should say when to use snipara_context_query, snipara_recall, and code graph tools, and read-only tools should expose MCP annotations so clients can rank and approve calls correctly.

 Describe Snipara as context and reviewed memory infrastructure for AI agents, not as an LLM provider.
 State that customers keep Claude, Cursor, ChatGPT, Codex, or any MCP-compatible client.